Vintharas/js13k-spaceshooter/README.md

   - AIs
   - creatures
 - a way to deliver story
+- game engine

+  - extract all variables so they're configurable from a single point
+  - this could be altered by a UI in realtime and allow me to tweak the game

 - Art
   - pixel art for everything
   - ship
     - particle systems for ship thrust
     - particle system for explosions/impacts
+    - animate collisions
   - asteroids
+    - test creating a texture procedurally
     - rotate as well as translate
   - planets
+    - test generating a texture procedurally as well
     - idem
   - enemy ships, etc
 - Music